Towards anisotropic cosmology in group field theory: Short review of GFT cosmology

 The relational Hamiltonian operator for the free theory (i.e., for $V[\varphi]=0$) can be expressed as a sum of single-mode Hamiltonians $\hat{\mathcal{H}} = \sum_{J} \hat{\mathcal{H}}_{J}$, and the $\hat{\mathcal{H}}_J$ can themselves be written in terms of creation and annihilation operators.
 For a mode such that $K^{(0)}_{J}$ and $K^{(2)}_{J}$ have different signs the single-mode Hamiltonian takes the form \cite{relham_Wilson_Ewing_2019,relhamadd}

 where $M_{J} = -\sgn\left(K^{(0)}_{J}\right)\sqrt{\left|K^{(0)}_{J}/K^{(2)}_{J}\right|}$.
 For the case of interest in the rest of this paper, where the kinetic term is \eqref{kineticterm} so that $K_J$ is as given below \eqref{realaction}, \be M_{J} = m_{\vec{j}} := -\sqrt{m^2-M^2\sum_I j_I(j_I+1)}\,. \ee Only modes for which the argument of the square root is positive will correspond to such a Hamiltonian.
 The coupling $m_{\vec{j}}$ only depends on the spin labels, so magnetic and intertwiner indices can be dropped in many expressions.
 The Hamiltonian \eqref{relham} is a squeezing operator which does not leave the Fock vacuum invariant, but creates pairs of excitations with opposite values for the magnetic indices.
 Expanding space arises from the instability of the Fock ``vacuum'', realising a type of ``geometrogenesis'' (the term was coined in \cite{Graphity} and then used in the GFT literature \cite{GFTquantumST_Oriti,GFTcosmoLONGpaper,DisappEmergenceSpaceTime}).
+The rate of squeezing or expansion is determined by $|M_J|$; for models in which $|M_J|$ takes a maximum for some $J$ (such as, in our case, for the modes of lowest $j_I$), these modes will always dominate asymptotically \cite{Gielen_lowspin}.
+This instability is to be contrasted with modes for which $K^{(0)}_{J}$ and $K^{(2)}_{J}$ have the same sign; these modes are stable with constant particle number and quickly become insignificant compared to the unstable modes, which is why they are usually ignored.
+Of course, this also means that to obtain a realistic cosmology we have to assume that at least one mode has a Hamiltonian of squeezing type \eqref{relham}.

 In order to extract the simplest cosmological interpretation, we are only interested in the total particle number and volume operators, here given by

 where we distinguish the notation from (\ref{NVspincondensate}) by underlining them to keep in mind that these are different operators from the ones defined in the algebraic approach.
 We can however compare the two approaches at the level of expectation values, as illustrated below.